How Do You Hire An Executive Assistant?

 When we looked around online at what’s been published on the topic of hiring executive assistants, we noticed that most articles tend to focus on listing the generic steps in the hiring process.
-For example:

 - Create a job posting.